High-dimensional Bayesian inference via the Unadjusted Langevin Algorithm: Introduction

-Compared to \cite{dalalyan:2014} and \cite{durmus:moulines:2016}, our contribution is twofold.
-First, we report sharper convergence bounds for constant and non-increasing step sizes.
-In particular, it is shown that the number of iterations required to reach the target distribution $\pi$ with a precision $\epsilon > 0$ in total variation is upper bounded (up to logarithmic factors) by $ (\epsilon d)^{-1}$, where $d$ is the dimension, under appropriate regularity assumption (in \cite{durmus:moulines:2016}, the upper bound was shown to be $d^{-1} \epsilon^{-2}$).
-We show that our result is optimal (up to logarithmic factors again) in the case of the standard $d$-dimensional Gaussian distribution, for which explicit computation can be done.
-Besides, we establish computable bound for the mean square error associated with ULA for measurable bounded functions, which is an important result in Bayesian statistics to estimate credibility regions.
-For that purpose, we study the convergence of the Euler-Maruyama discretization towards its stationary distribution in total variation using a discrete time version of reflection coupling introduced in \cite{bubley:dyer:jerrum:1998}.

 The paper is organized as follows.
 In \Cref{sec:non-asympt-bounds}, we study the convergence in the Wasserstein distance of order $2$ of the Euler discretization for constant and decreasing step sizes.
 In \Cref{sec:quant-bounds-total}, we give non asymptotic bounds in total variation distance between the Euler discretization and $\pi$.
-This study is completed in \Cref{SEC:MSE_TV} by non-asymptotic bounds of convergence of the weighted empirical measure applied to bounded and measurable functions.
+This study is completed in \Cref{SEC:MSE_TV} by non-asymptotic bounds of convergence of the weighted empirical measure applied to functions which are either Lipschitz or bounded and measurable.
 Our claims are supported in a Bayesian inference for a binary regression model in \Cref{sec:numerics}.
-The proofs are given in \Cref{sec:proof}.
 Finally in \Cref{sec:conv-total-vari_AR}, some results of independent interest, used in the proofs, on functional autoregressive models are gathered.
-Some technical proofs and derivations are postponed and carried out in a supplementary paper \cite{durmus:moulines:2015:supplement}.
+Most proofs and derivations are postponed and carried out in Appendices and a supplementary paper \cite{durmus:moulines:2015:supplement}.

 \transp{\operatorname{T}}